Notes

 The master bathroom.
 The tile here is slick with small, slimy mounds of melted, slime-molding feces.
 The toilet is piled with gold-flecked dung.

-There are 2 mycopaths standing within.
-They aggro, emerging without, if the great shroom on the bed is disturbed.
+2 mycopaths stand within.
+They emerge if the great shroom on the bed is disturbed.

 The bathtub contains a human figure under a dirty sheet.